 Warminster is a medium-sized town located in the state of Pennsylvania.
 With a population of 36,981 people and eight constituent neighborhoods, Warminster is the 19th largest community in Pennsylvania.

 Warminster home prices are not only among the most expensive in Pennsylvania, but Warminster real estate also consistently ranks among the most expensive in America.

-Warminster is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Warminster is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Warminster is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Warminster who work in office and administrative support (16.21%), management occupations (11.79%), and sales jobs (10.80%).
+There are especially a lot of people living in Warminster who work in office and administrative support (15.37%), management occupations (12.17%), and sales jobs (9.70%).

 The most common language spoken in Warminster is English.
 Other important languages spoken here include Spanish and Russian.